 Victoria sponge was a favourite of Queen Victoria and is also said to be the nations favourite.
 Quick and easy to bake.
-Once you have had one slice you will always want to eat another.
+Once you've had one slice you will always want to eat another.

 Ingredients and Utensils

 - 170 grams (6 oz) butter or cooking margarine

 - 1 teaspoon of baking powder

 - castor sugar for dusting